- Brand name

 Be careful driving or operating machinery until you know how Ciprofloxacin-BW affects you.

-Ciprofloxacin-BW tablets may cause dizziness or faintness in some patients, especially after the first few doses.
-The ability to drive and/or operate machinery may be impaired.
-If you drink alcohol, dizziness or faintness may be worse.
+Ciprofloxacin-BW tablets may cause dizziness in some patients, especially after the first few doses.
+Your ability to drive and/or operate machinery may be impaired.
+If you drink alcohol while taking this medicine, dizziness may be worse.

 Ciprofloxacin-BW tablets may increase the stimulatory effects of caffeine.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Ciprofloxacin-BW.

 All medicines have side effects.
 Sometime they are serious, most of the time they are not.
 In serious cases, you may need medical attention.